IRT-SystemX/InteractiveAI/README.md

 Cockpit and Bidirectional Assistant (CAB) platform provides support in augmented decision-making for complex steering systems.

-The platform make use of the project OperatorFabric for notification management and authentication.
+The platform make use of the project OperatorFabric for notification management.

 <!-- GETTING STARTED -->